|Sean At 18 We don’t have many pictures of him|

 Finally a face stared back at me.
 With a subtle grin.
 My brother emerged from all that chaos to say, I think, Lighten up.
 And I did.

 Today, I worked on the homage painting that has been in the back of my mind for the last 5 years.
 Just a simple watercolor of him flying off to a saner, more sacred place.
-I drew him with an Oud-like instrument, the first guitar.
-There’s some gold glazing that doesn’t show up in the scan.
+I drew him with an Oud-like instrument, the first guitar invented.
+There’s some gold glazing that doesn’t show up in the scan of the painting.

 I know I will carry love and confusion throughout my life.
 Mourning is something we must do if we are to feel love and compassion.
 If we are to keep our loved ones close in our hearts.